timojuez/hificon/README.md

 ### Server Software
 You can implement an own protocol and start the server by running `python3 -m hificon.server --target PROTOCOL_MODULE.CLASS`

-If the prefix `emulator:` is being added to `--target`, a dummy server will be run for testing.
+If the prefix `emulate:` is being added to `--target`, a dummy server will be run for testing.
 You can connect to it using the clients mentioned above.

 Examples:
 - `python3 -m hificon.server --target denon://0.0.0.0:23`
-- `python3 -m hificon.server --target emulator:denon://127.0.0.1:1234`
+- `python3 -m hificon.server --target emulate:denon://127.0.0.1:1234`

 ## Development